-'What is your bench?'
-This is the first question which people ask when they meet a powerlifter.
-There is something specific and even mystic about the bench.
-In Greco-Roman times, when soldiers trained push-ups and other weighted exercises, George Hackenschmidt is widely created with performing the first recorded floor press in 1899 by lifting 164 kg (362 pounds).
+'How much can you bench?'
+This is the first question people often ask when they meet powerlifters.
+There is something strange and even mystical about the bench.
+Chest exercises have always been an important part of physical conditioning, in Graeco-Roman times, soldiers trained push-ups and other weighted exercises.
+It was not until 1899, when George Hackenschmidt performing what is widely thought to be the first recorded floor press by lifting 164 kg (362 pounds).
 Over a hundred years later, the exercise had evolved into the bench press.
 As years passed by and the sport of powerlifting progressed, experts developed advanced trainings and assistive clothing as well.
 That is why there is a split between 'raw' bench press and 'equipped'.
 Equipped bench presses are performed in a special shirt made from extremely strong fabric.
 Due to its elastic energy, it helps the lifter's arms snap upward from the bottom of the lift.
 It really makes a big difference - powerlifters can achieve results better up to 30%.

 Take a look below at the world raw powerlifting records.
-The list bases on Powerlifting Watch data, and it contains best results in open, drug-tested, female, masters 50-59 and masters+ categories.
+The list is based on Powerlifting Watch data, and it contains best results in open, drug-tested, female, masters 50-59 and masters+ categories.